There are approximately 85 Indian Rupees (₹) to a pound and 65 to a US Dollar. Rupees are circulated in notes of 10, 20, 50, 100, 500 and 2000.

 Indians don’t form waiting lines very well – they do push to the front of the line, which can be very frustrating at times.
 Sometimes we just have to take a deep breath!

 Your guides or chauffeur may sometimes use words that you feel are a little rude or offensive.
 Although they speak English, their vocabulary is somewhat limited, and they can’t always find the right word to express what they want to say.
 They might choose the wrong word sometimes and it can be a shock.
 Please try to keep in mind that their vocabulary in English is quite limited and it is very unlikely that they were being intentionally rude.
 India is not yet as politically correct as the west.

 All foreign nationals require a visa to enter India.
-You will need to obtain a 6 month tourist visa, or an e-visa.
-The e-visa is available to most (but not all) nationalities.
+You will need to obtain a 6-month tourist visa, or an 60 day e-Tourist visa.
+The e-Tourist visa is available to most (but not all) nationalities.
 We do not assist with visa applications, nor can we offer any advice or help on the application process.